crownstone/website/00-index.md

 {% include snippets/container-image-relative-end %}

-{% include snippets/slogan-begin blue-bg='true' %}
+{% include snippets/slogan-begin background='blue' %}

 Make any light smart

 {% include snippets/slogan-end %}

-{% include snippets/full-width-container-begin blue-bg='true'%}
+{% include snippets/full-width-container-begin background='blue'%}

-{% include snippets/centered-text-home-begin blue-bg='true' %}
+{% include snippets/centered-text-home-begin background='dark' %}

 Crownstone modules can be placed behind outlets and **ceiling lights**!
 Not only can the light be of any shape or form, the light switch will still work with our switchcraft!
 The Crownstone modules use the presence of your smartphone to figure out whether you're in the room.
 That's how it makes your lights truly smart!

 {% include snippets/centered-text-home-end %}

-{% include snippets/centered-image-home img='/images/built-ins.png' img-alt='built-ins' class='built-in-img' %}
+{% include snippets/centered-image-home img-size='small' img='/images/built-ins.png' img-alt='built-ins' class='built-in-img' %}

 {% include snippets/full-width-container-end %}